alanwallx/cameo-clone/readme.md

 --------------------------------------
 Summary:
 --------------------------------------
-Note: see 5 min overview: youtube.com/video/eXJo62teBFc
+Note: see 5 min overview: https://youtube.com/video/eXJo62teBFc
+This project was created as part of the Verified CS50 Web Development  course with Harvard/EdX.
+The requirements are here https://cs50.harvard.edu/web/2020/projects/final/capstone/ but basically the project requires designing and implementing a distinct and complex web application using Python and JavaScript, utilizing Django on the backend, and ensuring it is mobile-responsive, with a comprehensive README.md file that justifies the project's distinctiveness and complexity, explains file contents, provides instructions for running the application, and includes any necessary Python packages in a requirements.txt file, with the design and aesthetics of the website being open to individual creativity.

+Original Readme follows explaining the project:

 The project satisfies the distinctiveness and complexity requirements:
 The project allows the user to request a short video from their favourite TV, sports or movie star saying hello or birthday greetings to them or someone the user nominates.
 The user can sign up, pick their preferred star, send a request to the star.
 Once the star has uploaded the video the user is emailed to tell then that the video is ready and they can link to it or download it.
 Each user has an profile page where they can view all their closed and pending orders with links to videos where applicable.

 Meanwhile someone who is considered a star can set up one or more "Star Profiles" and apply to be listed on the site.
 If they are listed, they get an email saying that there is a request for them to consider and respond to.
 Stars have a profile page where they can see all pending and closed requests, and offers a solution for them to upload the video.
 Why would you have two star profiles?
 If you are a singer you would have one star profile, using your real name, whereas if you were for example a comedian with several characters, for example Sasha Baron Cohen has Ali-G and Borat, so he can set up two star profiles to cater to different audiences.

 There is also an admin area where administrators can consider the star's application and approve, reject, query or ban the star profile application, depending on the merits of the star.

 I felt the project was sufficiently complex for CS50 at this stage, so I have not implemented a payment system at this point.

 --------------------------------------
 Detailed description of the project: